jjhoncv/ajk-ui-components/README.md

 ## Documentation

-Visit our [Storybook documentation](https://your-storybook-url) to see all components, themes, and examples.
+Visit our [Storybook documentation](https://jjhoncv.github.io/ajk-ui-components/) to see all components, themes, and examples.

+## Development

+### Local Development

+1. Clone the repository
+2. Install dependencies: `pnpm install`
+3. Start Storybook: `pnpm storybook`

+### Version Management

+We use Changesets for version management.
+When making changes:

+1. Make your code changes
+2. Run `pnpm gen:changelog`
+3. Select the packages you modified
+4. Choose the version bump type (patch/minor/major)
+5. Write a description of your changes
+6. Commit and push your changes

+### Continuous Integration/Deployment

+The project uses GitHub Actions for CI/CD:

+- **Documentation**: Automatically deploys Storybook to GitHub Pages on push to main
+- **NPM Publishing**: Automatically publishes packages when version changes are merged
+  - Creates a "Version Packages" PR when changesets are pushed
+  - Publishes to npm when the PR is merged

 ## Contributing

-1. Clone the repository
+1. Fork the repository
-2. Install dependencies: \`pnpm install\`
-3. Start Storybook: \`pnpm storybook\`
+2. Create your feature branch: `git checkout -b feature/amazing-feature`
-4. Make your changes
+3. Make your changes
-5. Create a changeset: \`pnpm changeset\`
+4. Create a changeset: `pnpm gen:changelog`
+5. Commit your changes: `git commit -m 'feat: add amazing feature'`
+6. Push to the branch: `git push origin feature/amazing-feature`
-6. Submit a PR
+7. Submit a Pull Request

 ## License